Best Wear OS watch 2025

 Best design

 The Google Pixel Watch 3 is a worthy sequel, even if it looks like a clone of the first-gen Pixel Watch.
-Retaining its gorgeous looks, this one is available in Bluetooth or LTE options.
+Keeping its gorgeous looks, this one is available in Bluetooth or LTE options.
 You can choose from the 45mm and the 41mm options, and it looks and feels exceptionally premium, with unmatched haptics.

 Best premium